drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-05 16:39_ "High-jumper, Dick Fosbury flings/heaves self over the bar".
+Which is it?

 _12-05 16:29_ I never felt the need to distinguish "heading" and "title", but in a table in a paper,

 title: